Numbers Don’t Lie: The Definitive Ranking of the Greatest NFL Franchises (Updated 2026)

 • Paul Posluszny

 Founded in 1968, the Bengals have had limited playoff success until recently, but have had notable players such as quarterback Boomer Esiason and wide receiver A.J.
 Green.
+A recent Super Bowl run fell short with stars Joe Burrow and Jamar Chase.

 Key Players: